-LONDON (AP) – English soccer club Rotherham is moving to New York next season - in name only.
+LONDON (AP) – English football club Rotherham is moving to New York next season.

-Fourth-tier team Rotherham United has named its new $31 million venue the New York Stadium in an homage to the history of the part of the northern England town where it is based.
+Fourth-tier team Rotherham United named its new 20 million pound ($31 million) venue the New York Stadium on Monday in homage to the history of the part of the northern England town where it is based.

-The stadium is built on the site of a foundry that made New York's distinctive fire hydrants.
-New York is also the historic name for the area.
+The stadium is built on the site of a foundry that made New York's distinctive fire hydrants and New York is the historic name for the area.